 In developing countries, childhood may be very different from what it is in Western countries like America.
 Because of poverty and a lack of educational opportunities, many children spend their days working.
 This can have many benefits for the child such as learning new skills, making money, supporting their families, and securing opportunities for their future.
 However, because of a child’s immaturity and vulnerability, he or she has the potential to face greater abuse and exploitation.
 In recent years, the international community has worked to identify and develop a child’s right to be free from exploitation through work.
 However, it is clear that an outright ban on child labor could be detrimental to poor children.
 Rather, popular consensus seems to advocate for improved working conditions for children and better educational opportunities.
 A lot of work remains in order to protect children from potential abuse because of their work, but the reality is this work is probably necessary for children in developing countries today.

+Works Cited

+Abernethie, Loraine.
+"Child Labour in Contemporary Society: Why Do We Care?"
+The International Journal of Children's Rights 6 (1998): 81-114.
+Print.

+Bhukuth, Augendra.
+"Defining Child Labour: a Controversial Debate."
+Development in Practice 18.3 (2008): 385-94.
+Print.

+Biggeri, Mario, Renato Libanora, Stefano Mariani, Leonardo Menchini, and Not Available Not Available.
+"Children Conceptualizing Their Capabilities: Results of a Survey Conducted during the First Children's World Congress on Child Labour*."
+Journal of Human Development 7.1 (2006): 59-83.
+Print.

+Blagbrough, Jonathan.
+"Child Domestic Labour: A Modern Form of Slavery."
+Children & Society 22.3 (2008): 179-90.
+Print.

+Bourdillon, Michael.
+"Children as Domestic Employees: Problems and Promises."
+Journal of Children and Poverty 15.1 (2009): 1-18.
+Print.

+Bs, Morten, and Anne Hatly.
+"Child Labour in West Africa: Different Work Different Vulnerabilities."
+International Migration 46.3 (2008): 3-25.
+Print.

+Chamarbagwala, Rubiana.
+"Regional Returns to Education, Child Labour and Schooling in India."
+Journal of Development Studies 44.2 (2008): 233-57.
+Print.

+Horowitz, Andrew W., and Julie R. Trivitt.
+"Does Child Labor Reduce Youth Crime?"
+Kyklos 60.4 (2007): 559-73.
+Print.

+Sanghera, Gurchathen.
+"The 'Politics' of Children's Rights and Child Labour in India: A Social Constructionist Perspective."
+The International Journal of Human Rights 12.2 (2008): 215-32.
+Print.

+Siddiqi, Ahmed.
+"Child Labor Dynamics in Punjab."
+Journal of Third World Studies 26.2 (2009): 255-72.
+Print.

+Soares, Jorge.
+"Welfare Impact of a Ban on Child Labour."
+Economic Inquiry 48.4 (2010): 1048-064.
+Print.